annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/structure/columns.md

     ![](<images/columns-image-6.png>)

 1. From the Toolbox, drag the required Column widget into the Main Content area of your application's screen.
-This following example uses the Columns 3 widget.
+The following example uses the Columns 3 widget.

     ![](<images/columns-image-7.png>)

-1. Add the required content to the Column widget, for example, counters.
+1. Add the required content to the Column widget, for example, [counters](../../../../../develop/ui/patterns/web/numbers/counter.md).

     ![](<images/columns-image-1.png>)

-1. On the **Properties** tab, you can  customize the Colums's look and feel by setting any of the optional properties, for example, the size of colums and how they will display on different device types.
+1. On the **Properties** tab, you can  customize the Colums's look and feel by setting any of the optional properties, for example, the size of columns and space between each of the columns (GutterSize), and in what order the columns display on different device types.

     ![](<images/columns-image-2.png>)